 Smooth Classics with Myleene Klass 10pm - 1am

 23 December 2020, 10:43 | Updated: 19 May 2021, 22:18

 An empty, icicled cave is the concert stage for this haunting solo offering from star tenor Andrea Bocelli.

 The Italian tenor’s performance came from his online concert ‘Silent Night: A Christmas Prayer’, which streamed on Facebook Live on Friday 18 December.

 During the concert stream, described as an “intimate and unique Christmas performance in a magical and unique location”, Bocelli also sang a wonderful ‘White Christmas’ with piano backing.

 We also heard Italian Christmas carol ‘Caro Gesù Bambino’, as well as songs ‘Pianissimo’ and ‘Dolce Sentire’ from his new album, Believe.

-There’s something deeply moving in the sound of his solo vocals resonating through the empty, echoing cave, as many people around the world are isolating or unable to be with family for the first time, this Christmas.
+There’s something deeply moving in the sound of his solo vocals resonating through the empty, echoing cave, as many people around the world are still isolating or unable to be with families.

-During the stream Bocelli takes a short break from singing, to recite a poem while guest artist Brittany O’Connor dances through the caves.
+During the stream Bocelli took a short break from singing, to recite a poem while guest artist Brittany O’Connor danced through the caves.